-The Bank will work to develop and provide "safe and secure" financial services that can be used by anyone and everyone As a community-based throughout Japan. financial institution, the Bank will contribute to the development of the regional economies and society.
-To protect nature and the environment and pass them on to future generations, the The Bank will conduct its busi-Bank will engage in environness activities in a manner that mentally friendly activities respects human rights and will and work to resolve environensure a work environment mental issues. where employees can work in a healthy and safe manner and where diverse personalities and work styles are respected.
+The Bank will work to develop and provide "safe and secure" financial services that can be used by anyone and everyone throughout Japan.

+As a community-based financial institution, the Bank will contribute to the development of the regional economies and society.

+To protect nature and the environment and pass them on to future generations, the Bank will engage in environmentally friendly activities and work to resolve environmental issues.

+The Bank will conduct its business activities in a manner that respects human rights and will ensure a work environment where employees can work in a healthy and safe manner and where diverse personalities and work styles are respected.
 In addition, the Bank will strive to develop human resources who can think and act on their own, and to improve their work-life balance and job satisfaction.